 As soon as I had the cash in hand and turned to walk out of the tiny convenience store, hoping to catch the man on the road, in walked Jethro!
 He gratefully accepted the $15 I offered.
 We struck up a conversation.
 I guess you’d say we are both on a mission in our own way, we both love sailing, and we both have dreamed of sailing around the world one day.

 After taking a roadside selfie with Jethro and photo of him with his “chariot” and his canine angel Akyra, he took a clear turquoise blue “shooter” marble out of his pocket.
-He told me that a man had given it to him just a few miles back.
+He told me that a man named J. Nichols had given it to him just a few miles back.
 The man didn’t tell Jethro if the marble had any special meaning, but asked him to pass it on, and said he would know the right person to give it to.
 (It turns out that the marble man is Wallace J. Nichols, biologist and author of Blue Mind, a book about the scientific research revealing the healing nature of water and the ocean.)

 As soon as I saw the cobalt blue shooter in his hand, I knew it was for me.
 But Jethro didn’t give me the marble.
 I wasn’t disappointed, because the happy day and meeting him had been gift enough.
 Instead, we exchanged contact information, hugged several times, and promised to keep in touch.
 As I drove away, I saw him in my rear view mirror waving wildly.
 It seemed to me as if he were saying, “You go girl!” with his arms.
 A minute later, I received a text message from him.
 I had misunderstood his arms, and laughed again.